TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-combined-51.md

 <!-- ===== Addendum 83 (source: spare-qubit-cliff-addendum-83-2026-09-19.md) ===== -->

-> **Note added when merging:** The session's most consequential empirical result: PSF-Zero's real, unmodified smart_vf2_layout (source supplied by the user) finds a layout in all 26 of 26 tested configurations, including all 19 where Qiskit's own VF2Layout cliffed.
+> **Note added when merging: this addendum's central attribution is corrected by Addenda 84-85 below -- read all three together, not this one alone.** The 26/26 empirical result itself stands; the explanation ("PSF-Zero's own multi-stage strategy is why") does not.
+The session's most consequential empirical result: PSF-Zero's real, unmodified smart_vf2_layout (source supplied by the user) finds a layout in all 26 of 26 tested configurations, including all 19 where Qiskit's own VF2Layout cliffed.
 A real bug in PSF-Zero's own feasibility pre-check was found and fixed along the way.

 ## Addendum 83 -- PSF-Zero's actual layout search finds a layout in all 26 configurations, including all 19 where Qiskit's own VF2Layout cliffed -- a real, direct, decisive comparison (2026-09-19)